USC fires Clay Helton 2 games into 7th season in charge - WHIZ News

 The folksy Southerner won a Rose Bowl and a Pac-12 title early on, but he never won over most of the Trojans’ fans.

-And after one more embarrassing defeat for a school only interested in championships, USC finally moved on.
+After one more embarrassing defeat for a school desperate to add to its 11 national championships, USC finally moved on.

 Helton was fired on Monday, two games into his seventh season in charge.
 Athletic director Mike Bohn made the move two days after a 42-28 home loss to Stanford that sent the Trojans plummeting out of the AP Top 25.